Einme Township: Demographics and Economy

 Einme Township is overwhelmingly rural, with 93.41% living outside the township's only town Einme.
 The predominant religion is Buddhism, adhere by 80.41% of the population, with 14.09% Christians and 4.95% Muslims.
 The median age is 27 and the mean household size is 4.1 people.
 The township's literacy rate is 89.9% and workforce participation is 85.58% for males and 38.1% for females.

 The most common industry is agriculture and animal husbandry.
 The primary crop is rice, with the largest export market being Yangon and Yangon Region.
 Besides rice, black matpe and green peas are the next largest crops.
 Coconut and citrus fruits are the most common plantation crops.
 A large portion of the township also grows various vegetables, spices and bananas as subsistence crops or for the local market.
 Poultry is the main animal husbandry industry with both chickens and ducks being important animals.
 Pigs are also a common animal reared in the township.
 The township also has water buffalo and cows raised for farm labour and dairy, respectively.

 Transport

 The township has good access to transportation due to proximity with cities like Myaungmya and Pathein.
 It has a helicopter pad within the 63rd infantry barracks located in Einme.
 The town relies on its many waterways for local transport.
 The Town of Einme is located near the intersection of major roadways, including the Pathein-Yangon highway on the eastern banks of the Einme stream.
 It also sits near the unopened, but complete, Pathein-Pantanaw/Yangon Railway.
 There are three train stations, two of which are rarely used, within the township.

+List of Village Tracts

+The following are Einme Township's 96 village tracts in the township, which group together 510 legally recognised villages as of 2024.